8 Top Questions About Epinephrine Auto-Injectors Answered: Cost, Expiration, and More | MyFoodAllergyTeam

 If you’re flying out of an American airport and your luggage is inspected, the Transportation Security Administration may need to see the prescription label.
 For safety’s sake, it’s best to keep your auto-injector in the box it came in, as that should have the prescription label and also reduces the risk of accidental injury.

-Once you board the plane, make sure that your epinephrine auto-injector is on hand and not placed in the overhead bin.
+Once you board the plane, make sure that your epinephrine auto-injector is on hand and not in the overhead bin.
 This way, you have what you need if you’re exposed to an allergen like peanuts on the plane.

 Find Your Team

 MyFoodAllergyTeam is the social network for people with food allergies and their loved ones.
-On MyFoodAllergyTeam, more than 40,000 members come together to ask questions, give advice, and share their stories with others who understand life with food allergies.
+On MyFoodAllergyTeam, more than 42,000 members come together to ask questions, give advice, and share their stories with others who understand life with food allergies.

 What questions do you have about epinephrine auto-injectors?
 Share in the comments below, or start a conversation by posting on your Activities page.